Perturbative width of open rigid strings: Introduction

-With these attractive features, the theory induced research effort to well-found the relevant properties such its perturbative stability in critical dimensions~\cite{Pisarski:1987kf}, the dynamical generation of the string tension~\cite{Kleinert:1988vq} and the exact potential in the large dimension D limit~\cite{Braaten:1987gq,Kleinert:1989re}.
-This is in conjunction with revealing the novel thermodynamic characteristics such as the deconfinement transition point~\cite{Kleinert:1987kv}, partition function~\cite{Elizalde:1993af}, free energy and string tension at finite temperature~\cite{Viswanathan:1988ad,German:1991tc,Nesterenko:1997ku}.
+With these attractive features, the theory induced a research effort to reveal the relevant properties such as its perturbative stability in critical dimensions~\cite{PhysRevLett.58.1300}, the dynamical generation of the string tension~\cite{Kleinert:1988vq}, and the exact potential in the large dimension limit~\cite{Braaten:1987gq,Kleinert:1989re}.
+This is in addition to the relevant thermodynamic characteristics such as the deconfinement transition point~\cite{Kleinert:1987kv}, partition function~\cite{Elizalde:1993af}, free energy and string tension at finite temperature~\cite{Viswanathan:1988ad,German:1991tc,Nesterenko:1997ku}.

-Recently, rigid string effects have been reported in the numerical simulations of both the confining potential and width of the abelian $U(1)$ compact gauge group~\cite{Caselle:2014eka,Caselle:2016mqu}.
-The rigidity effects are conjectured to be significant in deviations from the NG string in the quenched QCD~\cite{Bakry:2017utr} just before deconfinement together with possible manifestation in the IR region of $SU(N)$ gauge theories in $3D$~\cite{Brandt:2017yzw}.
+Recently, rigid-string effects have been reported in the numerical simulations of the confining potential Abelian $U(1)$ compact gauge group~\cite{Caselle:2014eka,Caselle:2016mqu}.
+The rigidity effects in the confining potential are significant in reducing the deviations from the NG string for temperatures just before deconfinement in the quenched QCD ~\cite{Bakry:2017utr,Bakry:2018kpn,Bakry:2020ebo,Bakry:2020flt}.
+Manifestation of stiffness in the IR region of non-Abelian $SU(N)$ gauge theories in 3D has been reported in Ref.~\cite{Brandt:2017yzw}.

-This calls to extend the discussion to identify the relevant properties of the energy-field distribution by virtue of the rigidity effects.
-The target of this paper is to analytically evaluate the mean-square width of the Dirichlet string on a cylinder which is very relevant to the energy fields in static mesonic configurations.
+For many QCD processes tractable to stringy portrayals, disclosing the characteristics of the flux tube model beyond the Nambu-Goto arrangement could be demanding.
+This is especially true for high-energy processes~\cite{Caselle:2015tza,GIDDINGS198955} like the Hagedorn spectrum and glueballs thermodynamics~\cite{Caselle:2013qpa,Johnson:2000qz}, string fireballs~\cite{Kalaydzhyan:2014tfa} and mesonic spectroscopy~\cite{Bali:2013fpo,Kalashnikova:2002zz,Grach:2008ij,GIDDINGS198955}.

+The energy chart features of the smooth flux sheets remained ambiguous despite substantial discussion of stiffness at the level of static quark potential~\cite{Kleinert:1988hz,Viswanathan:1987et,German:1989vk,Nesterenko1992,Ambjorn:2014rwa,Kleinert:1988vq,Braaten:1987gq,Kleinert:1989re,German:1991tc,Nesterenko:1997ku}.
+This, together with the resurgent interest in examining smooth strings on the lattice~\cite{Caselle:2014eka,Caselle:2016mqu,Brandt:2017yzw}, calls for extending the discussion of the string's rigidity effects on the characteristics of the energy field within hadronic bound states.

+The goal of this study is to lay out an analytical form for the smooth string mean-square width that is practically viable for numerical models.
+The calculations described here are for an open string on a cylinder with the Dirichlet boundary condition, which is compatible with energy fields in static mesonic setups.
+In light of recent lattice studies~\cite{Caselle:2014eka,Caselle:2016mqu,Brandt:2017yzw} that show the delicate manifestation of smooth strings in the IR region of Abelian and non-Abelian gauge models, the mean-square width corrections due to the geometric term in PK action are perturbatively evaluated around the free NG solution.